 Prompt, appropriate treatment of the infections associated with cyclic neutropenia is important.
 Such treatment may include antibiotic therapy.
 Careful oral and dental care is also required.
 In addition, individuals with cyclic neutropenia should avoid activities that may cause minor injuries.

-A synthetic drug that stimulates the bone marrow’s production of neutrophils (recombinant human granulocyte-colony stimulating factor [rhG-CSF]) has been used to treat severe chronic neutropenia.
-One form, the orphan drug neupogen (Filgrastim), has been approved by the Food and Drug Administration for use in the treatment of severe chronic neutropenia.
+Since 1987 the human grow factor called recombinant human granulocyte-colony stimulating factor [rhG-CSF]) has been used to treat cyclic neutropenia and other forms of severe chronic neutropenia.
+One form, the orphan drug neupogen (Filgrastim) was approved by the Food and Drug Administration for use in the treatment of cyclic and other types of severe chronic neutropenia.
 Studies have shown that long-term therapy can elevate the numbers of neutrophils to normal range in most individuals, thereby reducing infections and other associated symptoms.
 Careful evaluation prior to initiation of such therapy and ongoing observation during therapy are essential to ensure the long-term safety and effectiveness of such treatment in individuals with severe chronic neutropenia.
-Neupogen is manufactured by Amgen, Inc., 1840 Dehaviland Dr., Thousand Oaks, CA 91320-1789.
+Neupogen is manufactured by Amgen, Inc.

-Genetic counseling may be of benefit for individuals with inherited forms of cyclic neutropenia and their families.
+Genetic counseling is recommended for individuals with inherited forms of cyclic neutropenia and their families.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 TTY: (866) 411-1010